Atom0713/BettingInfoScraper/README.md

 - [ ] Imlement output stream for tennis events

+## Code examples

 ## Project status

-Project development slowed due to lack of time and involment in other projects.
+Project development slowed down due to lack of time and involment in other projects.